 When I'm not serving in the Legislature, I am a physician practicing Family Medicine at OHSU.
 My 35 years of experience in healthcare professions have given me a breadth of understanding of state systems that can be transferred to other large systems and agencies in our state government.
 I've also learned through my time in elected office that in order to make Oregon the healthiest state, we need Oregonians to be well educated, have affordable housing and access to nutritious foods, and need a stable economy to rely on.
 With my experience as a health care provider and a vision to create the healthiest state in the nation, I continue to work on bridging the gaps where health care, human services, education, and public safety meet.
 As I have taken on a new role as a Senate Co-Chair of the Full Ways & Means Committee (which oversees Oregon's state budget) beginning in 2019, it has become increasingly clear that a stable, balanced state budget ensures we are best able to properly fund agencies and services Oregonians rely on.
 This experience has given me a unique and broader perspective when considering the fiscal impacts of new legislation, balancing funding priorities, and maintaining fiscal responsibility by investing intelligently in evidence-based, outcome focused policies and programs.

 Originally from Massachusetts, I call Oregon the home that I was meant for.
-I live with my husband in unincorporated Multnomah County, and have three adult daughters--my youngest halfway through college, my middle daughter recently graduated, and my eldest lives in NE Portland with her partner.
+I live in Northwest Portland and have three adult children -- my youngest almost through college, my middle a few years out of college, and my eldest lives in NE Portland with her partner.
 In the legislative interim, I spend much of my time in the district continuing to learn about the needs and priorities of my community, or attending conferences and seminars where I collaborate with professionals and legislators from other states on how to improve public policy and sound budgets across a wide spectrum of issues.